Romans 7:5

 Paul said, "When

 we were in the flesh."
-Before a believer is united to God, by the
+Before a believer is united to Christ by the Spirit,

-Spirit; their existence upon this earth is called being in the flesh.
-That’s
+their existence upon this earth is called being in the flesh.
+That is because

-because before we come to Christ, all that we have is a physical and material
+before we come to Christ, all that we have is a physical and material life.

-life.
-There is no spiritual life, and therefore it is called being in the
+There is no spiritual life, and therefore it is called being in the flesh.

-flesh.
-Jesus said, "That which is flesh is
+Jesus said, "That which is flesh is flesh; and

-flesh; and that which is spirit is spirit."
-A person must have a
+that which is spirit is spirit."
+A person must have a spiritual

-desires and the passions of sin, which were on account of the law...".
+the motions of sin, which were on account of the law...".
+In the

 really means passions or strong desires.